Here's What You Get With the GI Bill

 Considering this, it only makes sense to use your GI Bill on active duty if your tuition costs are very high or you use your “GI Bill Top-up” benefit.

-Note: If you are on active duty you should ALWAYS consult your Education Service Officer or Navy College representative before using your GI Bill or taking any college classes.
+Note: If you are on active duty you should ALWAYS consult your Education Service Officer or service college representative before using your GI Bill or taking any college classes.
 They are trained to give you the counseling that will help you avoid wasting your time and benefits.

 Some Frequently Asked Questions

 Not in the traditional sense.
 In most cases the school financial aid department does not consider the GI Bill financial aid because it is normally paid directly to you, not the school.

 This also means that you are eligible for student loans, scholarships, and Pell Grants along with the GI Bill.
 But it is important to note that your GI Bill income will reduce the amount of student financial aid you are eligible to receive.

 How long do I have to use my benefits?

 For veterans who left the military after Jan.
 1, 2013, there is no time limit on using your GI Bill.
 Those who left the military before that date normally have 15 years to use all of their GI Bill benefits.
 Those using the Montgomery GI Bill have 10 years to use all of their benefits.

 If you re-join active-duty service or you are activated from reserve status, for more than 90 days during your eligibility, the clock is reset for those with time limits.